DistMLIP: A Distributed Inference Platform for Machine Learning Interatomic Potentials: MLIP Versions in Benchmark

 \section{MLIP Versions in Benchmark}

 The table below shows the checkpoint versions of the MLIPs tested.
-Note that the eSEN model we benchmarked is not coming from the public pretrained checkpoints of 30.2M parameters, which is too big for efficient parallelized simulation.
+The CHGNet model is taken from recent release of MatGL library \cite{Ko2025Matgl}.
+The eSEN model in our benchmark is not taken from the public pretrained checkpoints of 30.2M parameters, which is too big for efficient parallelized simulation.
 Instead, we initialized a 3.2M eSEN in accordance with the eSEN-MPTrj-3.2M configuration found in \cite{esen}.